stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 As are you!
-In facet, I actually just realized I say 'mouth' with an F, which a do a lot, 'cause I'm dyslexic and I constantly get the F's and Th's the wrong way, so if, you know--
+In fact, I actually just realised I said "mouth" with an F, which a do a lot, 'cause I'm dyslexic and I constantly get the F's and Th's the wrong way, so, you know--

 #### BEN